 Pros:

-- Color-change indicator makes it simple to tell when moisture absorption is needed.
+- Color-change indicator makes it easier to tell when maintenance is needed.

 - Versatile for use in bags, safes, closets, boxes, and storage bins.